Richard

 Richard Bland: Bringing Blandemonium to LIV Golf

-Richard Bland carries a thought with him wherever he is about to play and that is ‘just be the best golfer you can be’.
+Richard Bland carries a thought with him wherever he is about to play: Just be the best golfer you can be.

-The straight-talking Englishman, 52, is the oldest golfer in the LIV Series behind Phil Mickelson, who is 54, but age is just a number for Bland who has developed a winning habit in the latter stages of his career.
+Bland is the oldest golfer in the LIV Golf League behind Phil Mickelson.
+But age is just a number for Bland, who has developed a winning habit in the latter stages of his career.

 After turning professional in 1996 it took Bland 25 years and 478 tournaments on the European Tour to win his first championship – the 2021 British Masters.